 Small businesses are suffering the most due to COVID-19, according to an initial survey conducted to understand the economic impact of the coronavirus pandemic on Southwest Florida.

 The COVID-19 Economic Impact Survey was designed to allow company executives to voice concerns about the impact of the pandemic on their business.
-The 22-question internet survey was sent to various chambers of commerce, economic development organizations and visitor & convention bureaus scattered across Lee, Charlotte and Collier counties on March 23, 2020, along with the request that they distribute the survey to their contact list.
-The survey also was distributed by Southwest Florida Business Today, a multi-platform business communications company that focuses on the three coastal counties.
-By March 28, 947 executives completed the survey.
+The 22-question Internet survey was sent to various chambers of commerce, economic development organizations, and visitor and convention bureaus scattered across Lee, Charlotte and Collier counties on March 23, along with the request that they distribute the survey to their contact list.
+It also was distributed by Southwest Florida Business Today.

 Among the findings:

-61% of respondents reported that their sales revenue has declined by more than 50% because of COVID-19.
+– 61 percent of respondents reported that their sales revenue has declined by more than 50 percent because of COVID-19.
 The loss is even higher for businesses with less than 25 employees.

-65% of respondents said they have laid off less than 20% of their employees.
+– 65 percent of respondents said they have laid off less than 20 percent of their employees.

-21% of the small firms (fewer than 25 employees) laid off more than 80% of their employees compared to 17% of the large firms.
+– 21 percent of the small firms (fewer than 25 employees) laid off more than 80 percent of their employees compared to 17 percent of the large firms.

-60% of large firms had developed a disaster plan to deal with the coronavirus compared to just 32% of the small firms.
+– 60 percent of large firms had developed a disaster plan to deal with the coronavirus compared to just 32 percent of the small firms.

-The full business study can be downloaded from the Regional Economic Research Institute’s web site:www.fgcu.edu/cob/reri/studies/coronavirus_economic_impact_survey_report.pdf
+The full business study can be downloaded from the Regional Economic Research Institute’s Website at www.fgcu.edu/cob/reri/studies/coronavirus_economic_impact_survey_report.pdf.

-“We now have a baseline to work from as we closed the end of March,” Lee County Commissioner Ray Sandelli said in the release issued Tuesday.
+“We now have a baseline to work from as we closed the end of March,” Lee County Commissioner Ray Sandelli said.
 “Data such as this will help the commission make informed decisions related to our business community as we move ahead in the coming months.”

-The report was produced for the Lee County Economic Development Office, the Horizon Council, Horizon Foundation and by Florida Gulf Coast University’s Regional Economic Research Institute.
+The report was produced for the Lee County Economic Development Office, Horizon Council and Horizon Foundation and by Florida Gulf Coast University’s Regional Economic Research Institute (RERI).

-The COVID-19 Economic Impact Report represents the first part of a multi-part project to estimate the economic impact of this virus on the economy of Southwest Florida.
-The project originated through a request from the Lee County Economic Development Office (on behalf of the Lee EDO and the Horizon Council), to conduct a broad study of the region at a time when businesses were shuttering and many area residents were voluntarily quarantining themselves in response to threats posed by the spread of COVID-19 in Southwest Florida.
+The report represents the first part of a multi-part project to estimate the economic impact of the virus on the economy of Southwest Florida.
+The project originated through a request from the Lee County EDO, on the behalf of it and the Horizon Council, to conduct a broad study of the region at a time when businesses were shuttering and many area residents were voluntarily quarantining themselves in response to threats posed by the spread of COVID-19 in Southwest Florida.

-“In Southwest Florida, the Coronavirus is also an anti-small-business virus.
-Its effect on small business is pretty significant,” said economist Christopher Westley, dean of the Lutgert College of Business at FGCU and director of its Regional Economic Research Institute.
+“In Southwest Florida, the coronavirus is also an anti-small-business virus.
+Its effect on small business is pretty significant,” economist Christopher Westley, director of the RERI and dean of the Lutgert College of Business at FGCU, said.
 “They were less prepared to weather an event like this.
 The data puts numbers to that more than anything.”